How to get from Palenque to San Cristobal de las Casas

 - Travel during the day.
 No taxi will want to travel at night anyway.
 That would be like asking for trouble.

-Our favourite places to stay in San Cristobal de las Casas
+Best places to stay in San Cristobal de las Casas

 Hotel Bo - Treating Yourself